This post is primarily aimed at a military audience, but it clearly applies to anybody who hires a moving company to help you move.

 Hopefully you are reading this before your HHGs arrive…because by unload day, you should have an unpack plan ready.
 And I wanted to share how we did it last to help guide you.

-The PCS timeline should look like this
+The PCS sequence of events should look like this

 - Start talking to TMO (the service member gets this ball rolling)